-Do you want to make money on YouTube, but feel stuck posting heaps of videos with only a handful of views trickling into to your channel?
+Do you want to make money on YouTube in 2022, but feel stuck posting heaps of videos with only a handful of views trickling into to your channel?

 YouTube monetization holds exciting potential, whether you’re generating ad revenue or selling courses online.